hoyois/html5outliner/README.markdown

 This script provides the function

-    Array(Section) outlineDOM(DOMNode root, boolean modifyDOM);
+    Array(Section) HTMLOutline(DOMNode root, boolean modifyDOM);

-Section is a new object type implementing the concept of [HTML section](http://www.whatwg.org/specs/web-apps/current-work/multipage/sections.html#concept-section).
+`Section` is a new object type implementing the concept of [HTML section](http://www.whatwg.org/specs/web-apps/current-work/multipage/sections.html#concept-section).
 A section has the following properties:

 * `parentSection` is the parent section if any, null otherwise;
 * `childSections` is the array of subsections;